SanderMertens/flecs/README.md

 # reflecs
 Reflecs is an entity component system implemented in C99.
 It's design goal is to pack as much punch as possible into a tiny library with a minimal API and zero dependencies.
-The result: a lightning fast, feature-packed ECS framework in a library no larger than 50Kb.
+The result: a lightning fast, feature-rich ECS framework in a library no larger than 50Kb.
 Here's what Reflecs has to offer:

 - Stupid simple, single header API (documentation [here](https://github.com/SanderMertens/reflecs/blob/master/include/reflecs.h#L92))
 - Memory efficient storage engine optimized to take full advantage of CPU cache lines